webix-hub/gitbook-spreadsheet-guide/formatting_cells.md

 2. Select the necessary cells and click the **Merge** button.

 3. Double-click the new big cell and type the desired text.

+4. Apply *Center align* to the cell to center the text.

 To split the cells back, just click the button for a second time.
 The content of the merged cell will be moved into the top left cell.